TRANS TASMAN TEST SERIES – WAYLEGGO CUP

-Each series consists of two tests, and the country with the highest combined aggregate wins the Cup.
+In New Zealand, the competition consists of two tests, with three tests in Australia, and the country with the highest combined aggregate across all wins the Cup.
+The event alternates annually between the two nations, with host responsibilities rotating each year.

 2023 – Ashburton, NZ